patrycjagawecki/Portfolio/README.md

 # Historical Flight Data Warehouse

-Tools Used: Python (Pandas), Snowflake, PowerBI [Github Repository Link](https://github.com/patrycjagawecki/HistoricalFlightData)
+Tools Used: Azure, Python (Pandas), Snowflake, PowerBI

+[Github Repository Link](https://github.com/patrycjagawecki/HistoricalFlightData)

+This project analyzes historical flight data from major U.S. departure airports using an ELT pipeline to uncover insights on delays, cancellations, and peak travel periods.
+The goal is to inform decision-makers entering the airline market about competitor performance and operational patterns.
+Over 8 million flight records were processed to develop an interactive Power BI dashboard that supports strategic planning and data-driven decision-making.

 # IMDb Movie Success Prediction Model